devgaganin/Save-Restricted-Content-Bot-V2/README.md

 <h1 align="center">
   <b>V3 branch</b> | Summer Release V2
 </h1>
 [Telegram](https://t.me/save_restricted_content_bots) | [See Recent Updates](https://github.com/devgaganin/Save-Restricted-Content-Bot-V2/tree/v3#updates)
 ---
-## ABOUT THIS BRANCH
+## 📚 About This Branch
-This branch is purely based on `Pyrogram V2` with more stability And this is based on forced login means user must have to login in bot to use the bot you can use `v4` branch to avoid this.
+This branch is based on `Pyrogram V2` offering enhanced stability and a forced login feature.
+Users must log in to use the bot.
+For no-login usage, consider the `v4` branch.
 ---
 <details>
 <summary><b>⚠️ Must Do: Secure Your Sensitive Variables</b></summary>